-- Engineering Education (with teacher licensure in Integrated Mathematics, grades 7-12)
+- Engineering Education (with teacher licensure in integrated mathematics, grades 7-12)

 Additionally, the T.J.
 Smull College of Engineering offers a major in Engineering Education, which leads to the ability to teach secondary mathematics with an engineering focus.
 Hear from one of our Choose Ohio First Scholars about why the Engineering Education major was right for her.

-Not only is the Choose Ohio First scholarship a presigious, merit-based award, but being a Choose Ohio First scholar helps students acclimate to college by providing the with a community of peers from day one.
+Not only is the Choose Ohio First scholarship a presigious, merit-based award, but being a Choose Ohio First scholar helps students acclimate to college by providing them with a community of peers from day one.
 Choose Ohio First scholars enjoy social events on campus and also engage in professional and academic development activities.